HeiDOK – Legal Issues in Publishing

 Scientific publications are usually protected by copyright (see § 2 German Copyright Act), so that the provision and use of the uploaded works by the University Library as the operator of the publication server (for example, storage, publication, cross-linking, long-term archiving), and by other users (for example, reproduction, distribution) can encroach upon the copyright of the authors or other copyright holders.

-The copyright holders grant the University Library not an exclusive, but a simple right of use (see § 31 German Copyright Act), i.e. they can reuse works published on HeiDOK at any time and in any further way (for example, put on their own website, send via E-mail, publish it in a journal or in a monograph).
+The copyright holders grant the University Library not an exclusive, but a simple right of use (see § 31 German Copyright Act), i.e. they can reuse works published on heiDOK at any time and in any other way (for example, place on their own website, publish it in a journal or in a monograph).

 It should be noted that in further contracts it is not possible for copyright holders to grant exclusive rights anymore, since the previous license agreements remain in effect (see § 33 of the Copyright Act).
 The license agreement is to be considered binding and has to be considered in further licenses.

-Especially when a work is published for the second time the legality of a publication in HeiDOK has to be examined.
-In this case several scenarios are possible, which are explained in detail on the information platform open-access.net.
-You may also find the (non-binding) SHERPA / RoMEO list helpful as it has information about the current license conditions of many major scientific publishers in relation to OA publications.
-Individual agreements must however be given priority.
+When a work is to be published for the second time the legality of a publication on heiDOK has to be examined, because rights of use will have already been granted to a third party.
+In this case there are several possible scenarios which are presented in detail on the information platform open-access.net.
+Support for the necessary rights clearance is offered by the SHERPA / RoMEO list listings (not legally binding), which provide the current license conditions of many large scientific publishers in relation to OA publications.
+Individual publishing agreements made with the publisher have priority (exception: § 38 paragraph 4 Copyright Act).

 With so-called open content licenses (e.g. Creative Commons license, see open-access.net) authors/ copyright holders can develop the legal use of their work in terms of open access.